 We shall now outline the basis of our engagement in the context of the specific services to be provided.

 It should be noted at the outset that, as a general proposition, we rely upon our clients to provide us with accurate and timely information to enable us to properly perform our engagement obligations.
-Consequently, any rectifying work performed by us on the basis of incorrect or late information will be work which is outside the scope of this document and will be charged as additional services.
-We will endeavour to record all advice on important matters in writing.
-Advice given verbally is not inteneted to be relied upon unless confirmed in writing.
-If we provide veral advice (for example during a meeting, or telephone conversation) that you wish to rely on, you must ask us to confirm the advice in writing.
-You must not act on advice given by us on an earlier occasion without first confirming with us that the advice is still valid.
+Consequently, any rectifying work performed by us on the basis of incorrect or late information will be work which is outside the scope of this letter and will be charged as additional services.

-As the BAS returns are prepared quarterly and lodged during the financial year, it is not possible for this firm to review the correctness of the underlying financial information as part of the preparation of the quarterly BAS return.
-This is because we are engaged to prepare the annual accounts and these are prepared after the conclusion of the financial year.
+As the BAS returns are prepared quarterly (if applicable) and lodged during the financial year, it is not possible for this firm to review the correctness of the underlying financial information as part of the preparation of the BAS return.
+This is because we are engaged to prepare the annual accounts, and these are prepared after the conclusion of the financial year.

-- The financial information provided to us is
+· The financial information provided to us is accurate.

-- The financial information correctly states the GST position.
+· The financial information correctly states the GST position.
 For example, all input tax credits and GST payable amounts have been correctly recorded in the general ledger.
-If you are unsure of the correct position or require advice regarding this, we are able to provide this as work which is outside the scope of this document and charged as additional
+If you are unsure of the correct position or require advice regarding this, we are able to provide this as work which is outside the scope of this letter and charged as additional services.

-- You have the necessary supporting documentation to satisfy the ATO for GST purposes.
-Again, if you are unsure of the ATO requirements or require advice regarding these documents, we are able to provide this as work which is outside the scope of this document and charged as additional services.
+· You have the necessary supporting documentation to satisfy the ATO for GST purposes.
+Again, if you are unsure of the ATO requirements or require advice regarding these documents, we are able to provide this as work which is outside the scope of this letter and charged as additional services.

-- You hold valid tax invoices and adjustment notes for all expenditure incurred by you in respect of which an input tax credit is being claimed.
+· You hold valid tax invoices and adjustment notes for all expenditure incurred by you in respect of which an input tax credit is being claimed.
 Substantial penalties apply for an incorrectly prepared BAS.
-If you have any queries in respect to this, please contact our office for
+If you have any queries in respect to this, please contact our office for assistance.

 This service includes maintenance of the chart of accounts for the general ledgers of your Entities, and telephone support should you require any assistance as to how to record specific transactions in the general ledger.
-This service also includes the preparation and lodgement of any standard reports that are required to be furnished to ASIC.
+This service also includes the preparation of any special purpose standard reports.

 However, this service does not include the preparation of one-off accounts for presentation to your financiers for additional finance and the like.